- Video length: 2:10

 - In the Contents pane, turn on the Aoraki/Mount Cook National Park layer to see the park boundary.

 Navigate a 2D map

-You'll navigate to Aoraki/Mount Cook using the Explore tool .
-You'll also zoom to a specified map scale and create a bookmark.
+You'll navigate around the national park using the Explore tool .
+You'll also locate Aoraki/Mount Cook by its coordinates and create a bookmark.

 - On the ribbon, on the Map tab, in the Navigate group, hover over the Explore tool .

-A pop-up image shows the mouse button navigation functions and a few common keyboard shortcuts.
+A pop-up image shows the mouse button navigation functions and some common keyboard shortcuts.

 - In the lower left corner of the map view, click the scale drop-down menu and click 1:100,000.

 - In the Contents pane, turn on the Aoraki/Mount Cook layer.

 - On the Map tab, in the Navigate group, click Go To XY to deselect the tool and close the overlay.